 We DO NOT work with party’s as tickettack, etc. If you buy or sell a ticket somewhere else than our own ticketshop or Ticketswap we can’t help you with any questions or problems.

 Mystic Garden Festival ADE is an open-air festival.
 Although all dance areas/stages are in tents, Dutch weather in October can be fickle, so we advise dressing in layers and ask that guests be prepared for anything.

 There are lockers available to rent during the festival.
-There is approximately enough room for 3 clothing items per 1 locker.
-When you are wearing a thick coat, then there is approximately enough room for 2 clothing items per locker.
+There is approximately enough room for 2 clothing items per 1 locker.

 Consumption tokens can be purchased using cash, PIN or credit card.

 It is not possible to refund the tokens or use them at an upcoming event.

 We will have a variety of food available for purchase at the event.

 External food and drinks are prohibited unless there is a doctor’s note detailing your medical condition and the necessity of the food/drink that you will have with you.

 If you have a medical condition and will need to bring your own food and/or drinks to the event, please contact us.